RakhithJK/dbeaver-dbeaver-wiki/Command-Line.md

 openConsole|Open SQL console for this database (sets `connect` to true)|`openConsole=true` create|Create new connection|`create=false` (true by default).
 If set to false then an existing connection configuration will be used.
 The name or id parameter must be specified.
 ## Configuring variables
-You can add new environment variables in DBeaver, they can be used to resolve templates afterwards.
+You can add new environment variables in DBeaver, they can be used to resolve templates variables afterward.
 Name|Value|Example
 ----|-----|-------
 -vars | Path to configuration file with environment variables, **recommended** for passing down private information like password | `-vars c:\some-path\some-file.conf`